Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Related Work

 \textbf{Domain mixup}: Mixup has been well-studied in other communities to improve the robustness of models., \emph{e.g.,} semi-supervised learning~\cite{french2019semi,french2020milking}, and point cloud classification~\cite{zhang2021pointcutmix,chen2020pointmixup}.
 A few works~\cite{xu2020adversarial,wu2020dual,mao2019virtual} studied cross-domain mixup in UDA.
 Nevertheless, these methods work well on simple and small classification datasets (\emph{e.g.} MNIST~\cite{MNIST} and SVHN~\cite{SVHN}), but can hardly be applied to more challenging tasks, \emph{e.g.,} domain adaptive semantic segmentation.
-DACS~\cite{tranheden2020dacs} is designed for segmentation, while little attention has been paid to exploiting contexts as prior knowledge to mitigate the domain gaps.
+DACS~\cite{tranheden2020dacs} was designed for segmentation and proposed to mix the source samples with the target ones via ClassMix~\cite{olsson2021classmix}.
+Besides, BAPA-Net~\cite{liu2021bapa} considered the object boundaries to weigh each pixel for promoting CutMix~\cite{french2019semi}, while little attention has been paid to exploiting explicit contextual dependency as prior knowledge to mitigate the domain gaps.

 \textbf{Consistency regularization}: The key idea of consistency regularization is that the target prediction of the student model and that of the teacher model should be invariant under different perturbations.
 The teacher model is an exponential moving average (EMA) of the student model, and then the teacher model could transfer the learned knowledge to the student.
-Consistency regularization typically appears in Semi-supervised Learning (SSL)~\cite{Mean_teacher} and is recently applied to UDA recently~\cite{french2018self,choi2019self,medical_self_emsembling,zhou2020uncertainty,olsson2021classmix,tranheden2020dacs,PixMatch,SAC,SEANet}.
+Consistency regularization typically appears in Semi-supervised Learning (SSL)~\cite{Mean_teacher} and is recently applied to UDA recently~\cite{french2018self,choi2019self,medical_self_emsembling,olsson2021classmix,tranheden2020dacs,SEANet,zhou2022domain}.
 For simplicity, we choose \cite{Mean_teacher} as a base framework to realize end-to-end learning.
+Recent methods~\cite{tranheden2020dacs,olsson2021classmix,liu2021bapa,zhou2022domain} reveal that Cross-Entropy (CE) loss is more suitable than Mean Square Error (MSE) loss and Kullback-Leibler (KL) loss for the segmentation task.
+Thus, we design our SRC loss as a variant of CE loss.